LARC Tutorial Leaders Application & Job Description

 Attending Lecture For the Course You Support: Tutorial Leaders attend all lectures for the course they support.

 LARC Tutorials: Each LARC Tutorial Leader is assigned three to five groups of 12 to 16 students each.
-Tutors work an average of ten to fifteen hours per week, not to exceed 20 hours.
-Tutors holding other part-time positions on campus must check to ensure that their time does not exceed the 20 hour limit per week for student employees.
+Tutors work an average of twelve to fifteen hours per week, not to exceed 19.5 hours.
+Leaders holding other part-time positions on campus must check to ensure that their time does not exceed the 19.5 hour limit per week for student employees.
 In addition, Tutorial Leaders must hold review sessions for course finals

 Preparation: Creating lesson plans and worksheets tutors are paid an additional half hour for each hour of their LARC sessions.

-Administrative Duties: All Tutorial Leaders are responsible for submitting their rosters & time onto the Tutor Management System (TMS).
-Learning Assistants are responsible for submitting their time sheets to the SI Coordinator on time.
+Administrative Duties: All Tutorial Leaders are responsible for submitting their rosters & time onto the Tutor Management System (TMS)/ TRS.

 Faculty Meetings: Tutorial Leaders are required to contact their instructors during the first week of classes and later throughout the quarter as part of the requirements for LARC.